 Jake: “That’s true.
 Except, I suppose if you chose someone who can do their job remotely, whoever you brought along could do their regular work from the hotel while you and Martin were in the meetings, and then help you with the proposals at night, couldn’t they?”

-Boss, laughing: “I suppose you’re about to remind me that you work remotely quite often?”
+Boss, laughing: “I suppose you’re about to remind me that you often work remotely?”

 Jake smiles and says nothing.

-Boss sits quietly for a while, then smiles, “it’s not a bad argument, let me think about it.”
+Boss sits quietly for a while, then smiles, “it’s not a bad point, let me think about it.”

 Jake was invited the next day.